Prevention. Outreach. Shelter.

 - Melissa Assistant Director | Email

 - Volunteer Coordinator | Email

 - Community Education Requests, Children's Program, Intervention Project

 - MJ - Rural County Coordinator | Email

 Who we Serve

-In 2011, we housed 274 women and 202 children, for a total of 476 people assisted in both our International Shelter and Main Shelter programs.
-The average length of stay for women was about 30 days, though many families stay longer depending on their needs.
-We could not house 396 women due to lack of space, however those women were offered other services such as Orders for Protection and Safety Planning.
+In 2013, we housed 155 women and 135 children for a total of 290 people assisted in both our International Shelter and Main Shelter programs.
+The average length of stay for women was about 37 days, though many families stay longer depending on their needs.
+We could not house 386 women due to lack of space, however those women were offered other services such as Orders for Protection and Safety Planning.
 Our facilities serve a great diversity of women and children.
 Our families come from many different ethnic, socio-economic, and religious backgrounds.
 We also have satellite offices in Dodge, Fillmore and Wabasha Counties.
 We also have an advocate located at Victim Services in the Olmsted County Government Center.

 We have served families from around the world, due to our close proximity to the Mayo Clinic.
 Domestic Violence can happen to anyone regardless of their educational background, financial status, race, or country of origin.